-Tampa Bay Mineral and Science Club of Florida, Inc.
+By-Laws of the Tampa Bay Mineral and Science Club of Tampa Florida, Inc.

 Names and Purposes

-Section 1.01 Name: The name of the organization is The Tampa Bay Mineral and Science Club of Florida, Inc.
+Section 1.01 Name: The name of the Corporation is The Tampa Bay Mineral and Science Club of Tampa Florida, Inc.

 Section 1.02 Purpose: The Corporation is organized for the charitable and educational purposes of associating persons who are interested in natural science to work together as an organization in the gathering, displaying, and studying of rocks, shells, jewelry arts, and any kind of scientific objects of interest to the individual and the organization, and to promote community interest in these objects.

-Section 1.03 To affiliate with the American Federation of Mineralogical Societies and a district of the American Federation of Mineralogical Societies in order to exchange knowledge and ideas with other organizations of similar objects and purposes, and to exhibit specimens of our work and our collections either as individuals or as a group in regional and national competition.
+Section 1.04 To affiliate with the American Federation of Mineralogical Societies and a district of the American Federation of Mineralogical Societies in order to exchange knowledge and ideas with other organizations of similar objects and purposes, and to exhibit specimens of our work and our collections, either as individuals or as a group in regional and national competition.

-Section 1.04 To have an annual show to encourage participation by club members, by other interested persons, and by other clubs and organizations, who may have a desire to work together as indicated in Section 1.02.
+Section 1.05 To have event(s) to encourage participation by club members, other interested persons, and by other clubs and organizations, who may have a desire to work together as indicated in Section 1.02.

-Section 1.05 In the event of the dissolution of the corporation, all assets, property, and funds shall be turned over to one or more non-profit organizations created for like or similar purposes for the continuation of such projects as the corporation may have commenced as determined by the board.
+Section 1.06 In the event of the dissolution of The Corporation, all assets, property, and funds shall be turned over to one or more non-profit organizations created for like or similar purposes for the continuation of such projects as The Corporation may have commenced as determined by the board.

-Section 2.01 Classes: There will be two classes of members: Adult and Junior.
+Section 2.01 Members: There shall be two types of members: Adult and Junior.

 Section 2.04 Dues: Dues for members shall be established by the Executive Committee and approved by a quorum of the general membership.